Márton Illés

 Márton Illés (born 12 December 1975 in Budapest), is a Hungarian composer and pianist.

 Illés received musical training in piano, composition and percussion in Győr from 1981 to 1994.
-In 1993, he spent one academical term at the conservatory of Zurich with pianist Hadassa Schwimmer.
+In 1993, he spent one academic term at the conservatory of Zurich with pianist Hadassa Schwimmer.
 He studied the piano with László Gyimesi at the Hochschule für Musik Basel, completing his solo diploma in 1998.
 Later, he continued his piano studies with Karl-Heinz Kämmerling in Hannover.
 He studied composition with Detlev Müller-Siemens from 1997 to 2001 in Basel, with Wolfgang Rihm and music theory under Michael Reudenbach at the Hochschule für Musik Karlsruhe from 2001 to 2005.